A number of activities and measures have been implemented in our Orientation program since 2005 to foster sustainable behaviors.

 - Additionally, there are other organizations that students volunteer at that are part of the social justice fabric of Tacoma, such as Food Connection, The Mission, Faith Homes, YWCA, etc.

 - Travel to and from the agencies for the Plunge is via city bus, Laidlaw buses, vans and mini-vans.
 Pierce Transit has a standing relationship with us to provide free bus passes to those that can take the bus to their service agency.
-Each year a Pierce Transit representative comes out to the Plunge to talk about the use of the bus and what a great mode of transportation it can be for our students.

 Continuing Sustainable Practices in Passages